BeaconBrigade/Gravity/README.md

 **Installation**

 This project depends on SFML.
 You can download SFML running `sudo apt-get install libsfml-dev` in your terminal.
-Once downloaded and after you've cloned this repository, you can build the project running `make` in the terminal.
+Once downloaded and after you've cloned this repository, you can build the project from the project's root directory by running `make` in the terminal.

 **Running**